maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

 ##### Detailing the steps in sequence
 - User XYZ logs in to the launcher with his own credentials and goes to `forum.maidsafe.safenet`
-- Application will look up for the master/root SD by Hashing the service and long name.
+- Application will look up for the master/root structured data by Hashing the service and long name.
-The SD when fetched from the network will have the JSON object to fetch the list of posts from the network and load the same.
+The structured data when fetched from the network will have the JSON object to fetch the list of posts from the network and load the same.
 - When a user creates a new thread, the thread is stored as a JSON Object in the network using the low level APIs for creating immutable data exposed by the safe_launcher.
 The thread is converted to a